uesina15-max/Transformer-algorithm-application-numpy-/README.md

 MIT

 ---
 For questions or to see the code: [GitHub Repo](https://github.com/uesina15-max/Transformer-algorithm-application-numpy-)
+Compiles well in the GitHub repository